nlesc-sherlock/Sherlock/topics/data_tools_integration/README.md

 Target 3
 --------

-The Hadoop based system used by the NFI, Hansken processing pipeline, is based on map-reduce and requires several iterations (typically 3 or 4) to fully analyze a set of files, such as a disk image.
+The Hadoop based system used by the NFI, in Hansken processing pipeline (see [Figure 2](https://nlesc.sharepoint.com/sites/sherlock/Shared%20Documents/papers/digital%20forensics/DigitalInvestigation-Hansken.pdf#page=11)), is based on map-reduce and requires several iterations (typically 3 or 4) to fully analyze a set of files, such as a disk image.
 An initial performance profile done by Jason indicates there are few aspects for be improved:
 * startup time per iteration is high
 * load balancing issue related with skewness on tasks execution
 * lost of data locality between tasks